mlgdogeqweo/Rpcs3-droid-legit-/README.md

 Check our friendly [quickstart](https://rpcs3.net/quickstart) guide to make sure your computer meets the minimum system requirements to run RPCS3.

-Don't forget to have your graphics driver up to date and to install the [Visual C++ Redistributable Packages for Visual Studio 2019](https://aka.ms/vs/16/release/VC_redist.x64.exe) if you are a Windows user.
+Don't forget to have your graphics driver up to date and to install the [Visual C++ Redistributable Packages for Visual Studio 2019](https://aka.ms/vs/16/release/VC_redist.x64.exe) if you are a Windows user!

-## License
+####licensed under GNU general public licensing

-Most files are licensed under the terms of GNU GPL-2.0-only License; see LICENSE file for details.
-Some files may be licensed differently; check appropriate file headers for details.
+i just added an android port with apk and vpk compatibility